dhartung/file-sync/README.md

 # file-sync
-Short script which synchronizes two folders using symlinks and hardcopies
+Short script which synchronizes two folders using symlinks and hard copies